disneystreaming/smithy4s/modules/docs/src/01-overview/05-sharing-specs.md

 2. A `manifest` file should be stored under that same directory
 3. The `manifest` file should reference all the smithy files that can be found in that `META-INF/smithy` directory.
 4. If you are using SBT to do this, consider setting `autoScalaLibrary := false`.
 See [here](https://www.scala-sbt.org/1.x/docs/Configuring-Scala.html#Configuring+the+scala-library+dependency) for more information.
+5. If you are using Mill to do this, consider using a `JavaModule` instead of a `ScalaModule`.

 A couple examples :